If you hit a parked car (in a parking lot or elsewhere), here's what to know at the outset:

 So, even though state traffic and vehicle codes vary in terms of a driver's obligations when hitting a parked car or causing damage to property, you've probably met those obligations by leaving a note that includes your contact and insurance information, and then reporting the incident to local law enforcement.

-So, that's one half of the "liability" question—your obligations under your state's traffic laws -- but the other half is your monetary liability for any vehicle damage you caused to the parked car.
+So far we've covered half of the "liability" question—your obligations under your state's traffic laws and potential criminal penalties for a parked car hit and hun—but the other half is your monetary liability for any vehicle damage you caused to the parked car.

 The (potential) good news is that, if you have car insurance, chances are your liability coverage will pay for the damage to the parked car (up to policy limits, of course).
 But keep in mind that if you don't notify your car insurance company right away that you hit another car, you may end up forfeiting your right to make a claim under your coverage, or to have your carrier defend you in the event that the owner of the other car does decide to pursue a claim against you.
 Most policies require that you notify the insurer of any potential claim within a reasonable time.
 That's one more reason to contact your car insurance company after any kind of accident.

 Technically speaking, without damage to a parked vehicle, there's no hit and run crime, and there's no financial responsibility to assume.
 Your obligation to stop, find the vehicle owner, leave a note, and/or report the accident all presume that the vehicle was damaged when you hit it.

 But the absence of visible damage isn't conclusive proof that the car you hit came through the incident unscathed.
 There could be damage you can't see (to the suspension, or the vehicle frame, for example).
 Bottom line: Driving away because you can't see visible damage isn't a good strategy after hitting a parked vehicle.